coleenquadros/configuration/README.md

 - Management of cluster monitoring, such as prometheus and alert manager.
 - Management of AWS resources.
 - Management of AWS users.
+- Management of Jenkins roles association.
+- Management of Jenkins plugins installation.

 ### Planned integrations